About NOCA

 - Jake and Lisa McLeod of DragonFly Aerial Arts in Knoxville

-- Tina Cohan, Jerry Cohan, Dulci Miller, David Miller, Ciera Miller, and Seth Delatte of Appalachian Stars Gymnastics
+- Tina Cohan, Jerry Cohan, Dulci Miller, David Miller, and Ciera Miller of Appalachian Stars Gymnastics

 - Keith Dixon of Keith Dixon Studios